 We believe that our people are one of our greatest assets.
 We make diversity and inclusion priorities because they are key to unlocking the potential of our people.
-Diversity is important in building a successful business as well as creating a vibrant culture.
 With colleagues who can contribute unique viewpoints and diverse perspectives to all aspects of the business, we believe that our culture can be more collaborative, more accepting of difference and more prepared for overall success on our journey to reimage medicine.

-As of June 15, 2022, we employed 36 full-time employees, 17 females and 19 males.
-Twenty-four full-time employees work in research and development and laboratory support services and twelve full-time employees work in business development, commercialization and general and administrative roles.
+As of June 28, 2023, we employed 33 full-time employees and one part-time employee.
+Twenty-one full-time employees work in research and development and laboratory support services and twelve full-time employees work in management, business development, legal, human resources, general and administrative roles.
 Staffing for other functional areas is achieved through our diverse network of strategic relationships with multiple CROs, CDMOs, and other third-party service providers and consultants.
 These service providers and consultants provide us with support services on a flexible, real-time, as-needed basis, including services related to, among others, payroll, information technology, legal, investor and public relations, manufacturing, product development, regulatory affairs and FDA program management to complement our internal resources in these areas.